eecs280staff/tutorials/docs/setup_vscode.md

     ]
 }
 ```
+{: data-title="launch.json" data-highlight="10" }

 ### Arguments and options
 <div class="primer-spec-callout info" markdown="1">
 Skip this subsection for EECS 280 project 1.
-You'll need it for project 2 and beyond.
 </div>

 *Arguments* and *options* are inputs to a program typed at the command line.
 Arguments are often required.
 Options (AKA *flags* or *switches*) start with a hyphen (`-`), and are typically optional.